BorisAndrews/BorisAndrews.github.io/publications/sp-integrators/index.md

     </div>
 </div>

-While the results of this work are more general, I would like to provide some exposition for it through the lens of
+While the results of this work are more general, I would like to provide some exposition for it through the lens of:
-- Hamiltonian systems,
+- Hamiltonian systems
-- symplectic integrators, and
+- symplectic integrators
-- the Benjamin--Bona--Mahony (BBM) equation,
+- the Benjamin--Bona--Mahony (BBM) equation

-as I find these results be informative, curious, motivating, and (not least) *cool*!
+I find these results be informative, curious, motivating, and (not least) *cool*!

 Symplectic integrators are frequently lauded for their *"energy-conserving properties"*.
 Their status as the gold standard for simulating Hamiltonian systems is often put down to this. <br>